Stage 3 (Years 5-6), History, Copeland Tops State Conservation Area

 HT3-2.
 Describes and explains different experiences of people living in Australia over time

-$380 per group (includes GST).
+$240 per group (includes GST) for 2 hours.
+Longer tours are available.
 Maximum 30 students per group.
 For groups over 30 conditions apply.

 - If you would like to organise a NPWS school excursion please get in touch with local staff or use the 'Enquire' link for the online form.